San Bernardino Water Quality at a Glance

 Volatile Organic Compounds

-Source: The Newmark Groundwater Contamination site affects an 8-square-mile area in San Bernardino with volatile organic compounds including tetrachloroethylene (PCE) and trichloroethylene (TCE) from industrial activities
+Source: The Newmark Superfund site affects an 8-square-mile area in San Bernardino with volatile organic compounds including tetrachloroethylene (PCE) and trichloroethylene (TCE) from historical industrial activities in the region.

-Current Status: Three groundwater treatment plants have been constructed to address the contamination, with ongoing operation, maintenance activities and monitoring EPA Limits: Various maximum contaminant levels depending on specific compounds
+Current Status: Three groundwater treatment plants have been constructed to manage contamination at the Newmark site, with ongoing operation, monitoring, and maintenance.
+EPA Limits: Maximum contaminant levels of 5 ppb apply to both PCE and TCE.
+Monitor our boil water tracker for any local advisories.

 PFAS Compounds